XternA/income-generator/README.md

 **6.** Start earning passively. 💸

 ## App Compatibility 📋
-Using the table below, each app can be identified its total install count per IP type.
+Using the table below, each app can identify its total install count per IP type.
 This indicates which stack option to run in the **'Install & Run Applications'** option of the tool.

 Each app has been grouped in the install option.
-Therefore, whether it be residential or hosting already installed in the same network, you can install on another device within the same network using the selective choice.
+Therefore, whether it be residential or hosting already installed in the same network, you can install it on another device within the same network using the selective choice.
 The tool will install all the apps that meet the conditions below.

 - 📋 Register via the links below will entitle you to receive a bonus added to your account on registration.
 Additionally, it ensures you're registering at the correct site and showing your support for my work.
 - 🔐 If using social logins such as Google, be sure to set a password to the account as it will be required for authentication to the app later.